 On Pins and Needles

-There are options for those seeking allergy relief outside of the pharmacy aisle.
+There are options outside of the pharmacy aisle.
 Talk with your doctor first before taking any herbal remedy.
-Some herbal therapies may interact with medications you may already be taking or may cause undesirable side effects.
+Some herbal therapies may cause problems with medicines you may already be taking or may cause unwanted side effects.